- What does Hired do?

 How does Hired compare to Pathrise?

-Hired is a marketplace for experienced candidates.
-They match job seekers with companies who subscribe to their service.
-While Hired helps users optimize their Hired profile, they focus on matching job seekers with companies and jobs.
+Hired is a marketplace for tech and sales job seekers.
+They match job seekers with companies who use their service.
+Hired helps users optimize their Hired profile, and focuses on matching job seekers with companies and jobs.

 Pathrise mentors help connect fellows with companies all over the world, not just companies in a specific marketplace.
 Pathrise helps fellows optimize their job search.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.
 If you want to work with any of our advisors 1-on-1 to get help with your software engineer interviews or with any other aspect of the job search, become a Pathrise fellow.